-★ -Westwood Project Site The Project Sponsor utilized the services of Wendel Companies ("Wendel"), a national multi-disciplined engineering and land surveying corporation, to develop a Downstream Sanitary Sewer Capacity Analysis ("DSCA") that identifies the preferred routing and existing capacity within the sanitary sewer system adjacent to the site.
-The DSCA was supplemented by the services of TECsmith, Inc., a local water and wastewater monitoring company, to install flow monitoring equipment at specified sanitary sewer manhole locations.
+-Westwood Project Site The Project Sponsor also retained the services of Nussbaumer & Clarke, Inc. ("Nussbaumer") to perform a Preliminary Engineers Report ("Engineer's Report") that identifies the preferred routing and existing capacity within the sanitary sewer and potable water system adjacent to the site.
+The Engineer's Report was supplemented by the services of TECsmith, Inc., a local water and wastewater monitoring company, to install flow monitoring equipment at specified sanitary sewer manhole locations.
 The flow monitoring data results have shown that during typical dry weather operating periods there is sufficient downstream sanitary sewer capacity to service the projected sanitary flows for the mixed use neighborhood.
 However, the testing also revealed that during storm events that generate greater than a half inch of daily rainfall, there is a surcharge within the downstream sanitary system.
 It is important to note that this condition is not a unique or new concern within the existing Town of Amherst sanitary sewer system.
 The temporary system surcharging that occurs during storm events is a long standing condition that is subject to a number of management and remediation strategies that have been developed with coordination between the Town of Amherst Engineering Department, New York State Department of Environmental Conservation ("NYSDEC") and Environmental Protection Agency ("EPA").
 There exists multiple mitigation options that could be employed by the Project Sponsor in coordination with the Town of Amherst Engineering Department including Inflow & Infiltration ("I&I") Flow offset practices, site specific remedial actions which include the potential construction of a sanitary retention facility or oversized sanitary sewer overflow relief sewer, and targeted sanitary system improvements designed to address or correct existing areas of known or chronic sanitary overflow events.
 Please refer to Section 6.12.1 of the Draft Generic Environmental Impact Statement for the proposed Westwood Neighborhood for a complete description of all potential sanitary system overflow mitigation options.